MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-line.md

 1. From the Teams admin center, go to **Users** > **Manage users**.
 1. Select a user.
 1. From the user's Account tab, under Assigned phone number, select **Assign private phone number**.
-1. From the panel, select the **Private phone number type**.
-For **Assign private phone number**, select a phone number from the dropdown.
+1. From the Assign private phone number panel, select the **Private phone number type**.
+1. For **Assign private phone number**, select a phone number from the dropdown.
-1. Assign a private emergency location.
+1. Assign an emergency location for the primary number.
 1. Select **Apply**.

 #### Unassign a private line from a user